 This is pretty much the #1 tool for surviving a period of crate rest.
 If your dog is not at least used to being in a crate some of the time, keeping your dog confined to a crate will be miserable for both of you, if not impossible.

-Give your dog something to help keep them calm
+Give your dog something to help keep them stay calm

 My vet and I agreed to avoid sedatives if we could.
 Gretel is a high energy girl though so I needed to give her something to calm her down.
 I tried a few different natural remedies but settled on Vetoquinol Zylkene* for her nerves (although I had to give her enough for a 30-lb dog twice a day), Hemp CBD Oil from Pet Releaf, and Melatonin* to make her a tad sleepy.